-A. Increasing the train pipe pressure above that of the Auxiliary Reservoir by means of the Driver's Brake Valve, or reducing the Auxiliary Reservoir pressure below that of the train pipe by means of the hand Release Valve.
+A. Increasing the Brake Pipe pressure above that of the Auxiliary Reservoir by means of the Driver's Brake Valve, or reducing the Auxiliary Reservoir pressure below that of the Brake Pipe by means of the hand Release Valve.

 110. Q. Why is it important to maintain all air brake apparatus free from leakage?